 But Hillary’s candidature closed that door causing a rupture of many with the Democrats: according to the research, only half of the youth that supported Sanders voted for Hillary.
 Another important rupture was of part of the black population and youth (expressed in the movement Black Lives Matter), which did not support her either.
 In both cases, these are extremely progressive ruptures through the left.

 Most world leftists are looking only at the elections and taking the conclusion that Trump’s election is the expression of a “reactionary turn” around the world.
 We do not agree with this.
 There is a growing polarization, now expressed also in the US.

 To carry his proposals, Trump must face two barriers.
 The first one is the class struggle.
 Beyond his populist promises, Trump has no alternative than to attack the masses and workers as a whole in benefit of the imperialist capitalism.
-It can happen that a sector of white workers that voted for him supports the attacks to latin@s and black, but other sector can be rapidly disappointed and turn the initial support into the opposite.
+It can happen that a sector of white workers that voted for him supports the attacks to [email protected] and black, but other sector can be rapidly disappointed and turn the initial support into the opposite.